 Step back for a moment and revisit your current business plan.
 Give yourself time to make adjustments while considering your current situation.
 Start your review by speaking with your clients, studying your direct and indirect competition, and speaking with stakeholders.
 It is also a good idea to ask your personnel for input.
 Sometimes the individuals who interact with your clients most often, understand their wants and needs on a different scale.

 Larger corporations are not usually hit as hard by economic uncertainty as smaller organizations.
 As such, smaller companies must be greater innovators in order to remain viable.
 When you’re planning for how to prepare for economic risk, you need to continuously reassess every operational component of your enterprise.
 This also means recognizing the indicators that tell you when you are ready for growth.
 For instance, assuming you have regular, habitual customers, are they asking about additional products, new services, or advice on ancillary issues?
 If so, that may be an opportunity for growth.
 Internal factors like sustained profit growth, industry consolidation, and digital transformation may also play a major factor in deciding whether or not to expand.

-Know How To Read The Numbers
+Know How To Read The Numbers (and the room)

 When preparing your company for uncertainty in addition to growth, it’s very important to know which economic numbers are important and which aren’t.
 You should be able to interpret all of your key performance indicators (KPIs) so that you can make important adjustments as soon as the economic waters get choppy.